CMSgov/ab2d/README.md

    1. Add section heading for New Relic environment variables

+      *Example for bash shell:*

       ```ShellSession
       $ printf '\n# Set New Relic environment variables' >> ~/.bash_profile
       ```

    1. Configure the New Relic application name for development

-      *Example using your username for bash shell:*
+      *Example using your username as part of application name for bash shell:*

       ```ShellSession
       $ printf "\nexport NEW_RELIC_APP_NAME='AB2D for $USER'" >> ~/.bash_profile